Author Archives: Roofing SEO Webmasters

 Advertising With Google Ads

-Google Ads, formerly Google Adwords, provides a comprehensive platform for PPC marketing that displays search and display ads according to relevancy, keyword bidding, and ad quality.
+Google Ads, formerly Google AdWords, provides a comprehensive platform for PPC marketing that displays search and display ads according to relevancy, keyword bidding, and ad quality.

-Where you want your ad to appear will be the deciding factor in your ad’s format, which can include images, text, video snippets, and more.
-While Google search ads have only text and link buttons, display ads showcase pictures and videos on other platforms such as YouTube, Gmail, and many more.
+While Google search ads only have text and link buttons, display ads showcase pictures and videos on other platforms, such as YouTube, Gmail, and many more.

 Optimizing Your Google Ads

 The two main factors for deciding where your roofing ad appears on Google are keyword bidding and ad relevance.
-Google arranges keywords in Google Ads according to search popularity, with prices varying accordingly.

 The more popular the keyword, the more expensive the bid.
 Likewise, the more difficult it will be to rank for the keyword.